 Remember that shiver down your spine the first time you got game-changing Voice of Customer (VOC) feedback?
 Like the end of The Usual Suspects, where you realize (spoiler alert) the whole movie you just watched was a lie?
 You analyze the data, validate it against other sources, and your blurry customer picture sharpens into clear focus.

-If you’re like me, you couldn’t wait to spring into action and improve the customer experience with your newfound insights.
+If you’re like me, you couldn’t wait to spring into action and make improvements.

 And then you hit roadblocks.

-Sadly, this is a common story, and it’s especially prevalent in B2B SaaS companies who have traditionally relied on product features and functionality to drive growth, not CX.
+Sadly, this is a common story.
+Especially in B2B SaaS companies who still think product features and functionality drive growth.
+(Hint: they don’t.)

-Awareness is the first step in change.
+The first step in creating change is awareness.
 In the ADKAR change management framework, the first A stands for “awareness of the need for change.”

 - Go on a roadshow.
 Package your VOC feedback in a presentation format and share it with other teams and departments.
 Allow them time to understand the data, ask questions about it, and share their own interpretations.
 Tell customer stories and show the numerical data to back them up.
 Take this show on the road and go team to team and department to department until everyone is aware of the new customer insights.
 Repeat the message, repeat the message, repeat the message!

 Modern companies are complex and constantly in transition.
 Multiple corporate initiatives compete for limited resources: money, people, and time.

 You need commitment from cross-functional teams to access to those resources.
 Otherwise, Mr. Sleepy VP will push your CX initiative to the side of his desk when crunch time comes or he discovers that Instagram also has cat pictures.